 August 22-27, 2017 | Philadelphia, PA

-Through volunteering with urban farms, mission-driven organizations, and social enterprises, participants will learn about diverse challenges, successes, and strategies for making change in the food system and beyond.
+Through volunteering with urban farms, mission-driven organizations, and social enterprises, participants will learn about the challenges, successes, and strategies for making change in the food system and beyond.
 Our innovative curriculum includes presentations, dialogue, experiential activities, and volunteer opportunities that focus on urban agriculture, food justice, and Jewish perspectives on sustainability and collective liberation.

 - Engage in meaningful volunteer opportunities on a variety of urban farming and permaculture-inspired projects

 - Meet local food justice and community leaders- learn how they are working to create a more just, sustainable, and activism-oriented food system and Jewish community in Philadelphia

 - Explore the connections between contemporary sustainability, social justice issues, and Jewish traditions

 - Learn the basics of agroecology and permaculture - ethics, principles, and design strategies that participants can apply within their own communities back home

 - Collectively cook and eat delicious locally-grown and sourced organic meals;

 - Participate in a lively, vibrant, and pluralistic Shabbat.